loquaz/jaya-currency-converter/README.md

 ### Build Instructions

-In order to build and run the application, clone this repo, enter the directory and build the jar artifact using doing the following:
+In order to build and run the application, clone this repo, enter the directory and build the jar artifact doing the following:

 ```
 git clone git@github.com:loquaz/jaya-currency-converter.git